3 Week South Africa Itinerary (+ Map)

 While you can fly between destinations in South Africa, driving is the best way to explore.
 Just keep in mind that some areas in South Africa aren’t as safe as others, so have a plan for where you’re going, keep your car locked and avoid driving at night.

-🚗 Check out Discover Cars to find the best rental car options
+🚗 Check out Discover Cars to find the best rental cars

 Best time to visit South Africa